pikulbrita/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
 Learn to debug efficiently, using tools such as print statements, log files, or debuggers, to identify and fix errors.
 Remember that perseverance and patience are key, because often the solution is right in front of you, but you just need to take the time to find it.

+# 2024-02-08
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean and readable code that's easy to understand and maintain.
+This not only enhances collaboration among developers but also reduces potential bugs and eases future enhancements.
+Always remember, 'Code is read much more often than it's written'."

+Also, "Premature optimization is the root of all evil."
+This quote by Donald Knuth reminds us to focus on writing correct and clear code first, and optimize only when necessary, based on concrete performance metrics.
+Keep your code flexible and avoid over-engineering without a real need.